Bariskizilkaya/AnroidKernelModule/README.md

 # AnroidKernelModule
-Intercepting the write operation in order to gain a right tto change the user value of the vfs_write
+Intercepting the write operation in order to gain a right to change the user value of the vfs_write